FIWARE/tutorials.Linked-Data/README.md

     strings encoded in the [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601) - e.g. `YYYY-MM-DDThh:mm:ssZ`

 > **Note:** that for simplicity, this data entity has no relationships defined.
 Relationships must be given the
-> `type="Relationship`.
+> `type=Relationship`.
 Relationships will be discussed in a subsequent tutorial.

 ### Defining Properties-of-Properties within the NGSI-LD entity definition